1786 Kangding-Luding earthquake

 An earthquake occurred on 1 June 1786 in and around Kangding, in what is now China's Sichuan province.
 It had an estimated magnitude of about 7.75 and a maximum perceived intensity of X (Extreme) on the Mercalli intensity scale.
 The initial quake killed 435 people.
-After an aftershock ten days later, a further 100,000 died when a landslide dam collapsed across the Dadu river.
+After an aftershock nine days later, a further 100,000 died when a landslide dam collapsed across the Dadu River.

 Tectonic setting

-Sichuan lies within the complex zone of deformation associated with the continuing collision between the India Plate and the Eurasian Plate.
-The thickened crust of the Tibetan plateau is spreading to the east causing the southward motion of the Sichuan-Yunnan block.
+Sichuan lies within the complex zone of deformation associated with the continuing collision between the India Plate and the Eurasian plate.
+The thickened crust of the Tibetan Plateau is spreading to the east causing the southward motion of the Sichuan-Yunnan block.
 The eastern side of this block is bounded by the Xianshuihe fault system, a major left lateral strike-slip fault zone.
 Movement on this fault zone has been responsible for many major damaging earthquakes, such as the 1981 Dawu earthquake.